PointCNN++: Performant Convolution on Native Points: Experiments

 \subsection{Performance Study}

 This section is dedicated to analyzing the computational performance of our method.
-We establish its efficiency and scalability by benchmarking its memory footprint and latency against other representative methods on the isolated convolution operator level, as well as the timing for the end-to-end forward and backward passes\footnote{See supplementary material for performance benchmarks on various GPUs and scalability limits.}.

-\textbf{Experimental Setup.} To ensure a fair and controlled comparison, all backbones used in this study are built upon a ResNet-18~\cite{he2016deep} architecture.
+We establish its efficiency and scalability by benchmarking its memory footprint and latency against other representative methods on the isolated convolution operator level, as well as the timing for the end-to-end forward and backward passes\footnote{See supplementary material for performance benchmarks on various GPUs and scalability limits.}. \\ \textbf{Experimental Setup.} To ensure a fair and controlled comparison, all backbones used in this study are built upon a ResNet-18~\cite{he2016deep} architecture.
 For the operator-level benchmarks, we use a standard convolution configuration ($C_\text{in}=64,C_\text{out}=128,K=3^3$).
 We benchmark our method against several representative point-based~\cite{li2018pointcnn,thomas2019kpconv} and voxel-based~\cite{wang2017cnn,choy20194d,spconv2022,tangandyang2023torchsparse} backbones.
 Crucially, we also include a variant named `Ours (degraded)', as described in~\Sref{sec:point_centric_conv}.
 This allows us to directly quantify the performance difference between our approach and a traditional voxel-based paradigm within the same framework.
-For both latency and memory analysis, we use 10 large-scale scenes from the S3DIS dataset~\cite{armeni20163d}.
+For both latency and memory analysis, we use 10 large-scale scenes from the S3DIS dataset~\cite{Armeni_2016_CVPR}.
 Timings and peak GPU memory consumption are recorded on a single NVIDIA RTX 4090 GPU.
 To ensure stability, all reported results are averaged over 10 independent runs per scene.

-\textbf{Memory Analysis.} The results in~\Fref{fig:fwbwm} highlight the superior memory efficiency of our operator.
-Across all tested resolutions, it consistently sets the lowest memory usage—less than half that of voxel-based methods such as MinkowskiEngine, TorchSparse++, and $f$VDB, and over an order of magnitude less than point-based baselines like KPConv.
-Although $f$VDB achieves strong voxel-level optimization and surpasses previous voxel methods, it still suffers from inherent overhead introduced by hierarchical data structures.
-In contrast, our point-native kernel design avoids any intermediate tensor materialization or padding, leading to an almost zero extra memory footprint during forward and backward propagation.
-Consequently, our method attains exceptionally low peak memory consumption (0.37GB for inference and 0.59GB for training), underscoring its intrinsic efficiency and scalability advantage.

-\textbf{Latency Analysis.} Our analysis starts with the core convolution operator (\Fref{fig:convt}), where our method markedly outperforms leading point‑ and voxel‑based alternatives.
-As shown in~\Fref{fig:fwbwt}, the convolution operation dominates end‑to‑end runtime; thus, our operator‑level advantage translates directly into superior overall performance.